 - Heavier is always better

-The true determination of ripeness will be proven with refractometer.
+We’re going to measure our watermelon ripeness scientifically with a refractometer.
 This instrument measures the percentage of sugar content in the melons.
-Stacy Lyn will then taste the melon which is objective, but she has a pretty good palate.
-This is really the true measure we are after anyway.
+Stacy Lyn will then take a bite of each melon to give it the taste test.
+Granted, that’s a subjective measure, but she has a pretty good palate.
+This is really the true measure we are after anyway: the tastiest melon, right?

 For the straw test, we obtained 3 broom straws from 2 different brooms, and a “green” Johnson grass twig harvested just before the test.
 In a room with minimal wind, we tested the theory by placing the straw in the center, perpendicular to the stem/bloom-end orientation.
-Each watermelon was tested 8 times, with each twig being tested, once on each side of the melon.
+We tested each watermelon 8 times, with each twig being tested once on each side of the melon.

-Watch the results or read the results below.
+Watch the results in this video or read the results below.
 Very interesting outcome.

-When it comes down to it, however, a lot can be said for taste.
-Tasting allows us to gather and compare all the aspects of a good watermelon; sweetness, acid, texture, and moisture.
+When it comes down to peak ripeness, however, a lot can be said for taste.
+Tasting allows us to gather and compare all the aspects of a ripe watermelon; sweetness, acid, texture, and moisture.
 The percent sugar and taste correlated well in the results.

-The “thump test,” or pitch, generally tried true.
+The “thump test,” or pitch, generally proved true.

-I saw no pattern in the straw test.
-Stacy Lyn wanted this to work and it may some of the time, but in this experiment it was not conclusive.
+We saw no pattern in the straw test.
+Stacy Lyn wanted this to work, and it may some of the time, but in this experiment it was not conclusive.

 There was somewhat of a pattern in “heaviness,” or density, but watermelons like the heavy but inferior #2 (lacked acid), and the light but delightful #4 challenged the pattern.

-I believe, after looking at the results, pitch matters the most when picking the best watermelon.
+I believe, after looking at the results, that pitch matters the most when picking the best ripe watermelon.
 All deep sounding watermelons tasted great.
 Further, the pitch correlated with appearance, giving no need to even look at the melons.
-You might end up with an overripe melon, however, so if soft, pass it up.
-I, nonetheless, believe the pitch test to be your best bet and have proven predictable enough for me to convert, and from now on, be a “thumper.”